 Did you enjoy the article?

-Please share this article if you enjoyed it! 😊 Also, don’t forget to leave a comment; I would love to know your thoughts on what should you not do in fantasy writing.
+Also, don’t forget to share the article and leave a comment; I would love to know your thoughts on what should you not do in fantasy writing.

 If you would like help with structuring or creation your plot for your books, these are services that we provide and you can reach me at email@example.com to discuss it more.